 -Pacesetting.
 A pacesetting leader sets high performance standards for him or herself as well as employees and drives constantly for improved productivity.
 Poor performers are confronted and told how to do better.
 Often pacesetters will jump in and rescue poor performers by doing their work.
 While aspects of pacesetting are useful for leaders (e.g., having high standards or taking initiative), over the long-term it can have negative repercussions.
 Morale plummets because employees feel driven by leaders or believe leaders do not care about them as people or do not trust them to do their jobs their own way.

 It makes good common sense for business people to develop their leadership skills and adopt effective business structures.
 According to research, good leadership combined with newer, coordinated business structures are, in part, directly related to a company’s improved financial performance.
-In a 1995 study of CEOs by the Hay Group, the most successful leaders of companies with the highest profitability and growth rates 1) spent time coaching their senior executives, 2) developed collaborative business relationships with them, and 3) cared about people personally.
 So the soft people skills can result in hard dollars and cents for businesses.
 Bob Dylan makes sense after all!

 Robert A. Isaacson, M.A., M.S.S., is a business and executive coach, speaker, writer, organizational consultant, and therapist.
 Bob’s website is and he can be reached at .
 Or you can contact his virtual assistant, Kathy Zengolewicz at .